Categories

 Out went dark colours, and in came lighter blue-grey suits with a relatively modern cut, greater comfort and incorporating larger pockets to assist with carrying paperwork.
 Out went the traditional round peaked caps and in came a modern, Germanic-looking octagonal cap in the same shade of blue-grey, sporting a smart metal ‘double-N’ arrow badge.

-Two London Country staff pose for a publicity shoot in 1972.
+In new NBC uniforms with London Country badges, Ray Rhodes and a fellow professional model pose for a publicity shoot in 1972.
 The uniform for men incorporated a radically different octagonal cap design, almost unseen in Britain but more common in northern mainland Europe.
 For women, a cleaner-cut pillbox hat was adopted.

 Office and counter staff at bus stations counted among them many more women than the drivers and crews.
 Various uniforms were created for women over the years, typically in brighter hues of the corporate colours, with styles evolving with fashion more than the men’s uniforms.